 Learn about multiple areas of the arts in their historical contexts.
 Courses available include Prehistoric to Medieval Western Art, Survey of Music History, Theatre and Drama History, International Film History and more.

 Learn AP writing style, explore the complexities of ethics, get hands-on training in shooting and editing; study reporting, critical thinking, communications law and more.
 Stellar faculty with extensive industry experience.

 Prepare for further work in fine arts or commercial photography and other areas where knowledge of photography is helpful.
 Use of the camera, darkroom techniques, digital manipulation and printing as well as historical study are included.

 The Minor in Music includes studies in music theory and music history; private study on an instrument, in voice, or in composition; and recital attendance.
 It is open to students of any major through the normal admissions audition process.

 Students explore performing arts beyond their own major to enhance dance, voice and acting skills needed for the musical theatre stage.
-Open only to dance, voice, and theatre majors/minors by audition.

 Develop your ability to write and record songs.
 Select from courses about the role of the producer, the fundamental elements of music, lyric writing, electronic manipulation of sound, and the history of jazz and rock music.
 Songwriting lab included.